10% off all Top Sellers! use promo code: TopSell10 Click Here to Save!

 • Highlighting Board: This is optional but will help give you leverage and control of the hair that needs to get highlighted.

-• Rat Tail Comb: A Rat Tail Comb aka Highlighting Comb will help you to section the hair.
-Clips : Clips will help you to hold any unwanted hair or foils out of the way.
+• Clips: They will help hold any unwanted hair or foils out of the way.

 Directions For Foil Application: